joshcodesverylot/joshcodesverylot/README.md

 💻 Interested in software development, AI, and backend systems

 I like creating and building things, coding is one of my favourite ways of doing that.
-## 🛠 Tech
+##  Tech Stack
-Python • JavaScript • Node.js • MySQL • Git
+Python, JavaScript, Node.js, MySQL, Git

-## 📚 Currently Learning
+## Currently Learning
 Backend development, cloud fundamentals, and system design.

 ## check out my Linkedin: